Converting an enquiry into an order

 Click Abort to return to the enquiry without confirming the order.

-Confirm rates agreements
+Confirm rates agreement

 If any individual works items rates were not confirmed you will see this dialog.